 Friday After Thanksgiving (F.A.T.)

-Join up with other smarty pants at MIT and create a massive chain reaction as participants contribute their individual inventions or contraptions to the larger picture.
+Join up with other smarty pants people at MIT and create a massive chain reaction as participants contribute their individual inventions or contraptions to the larger picture.

 Marvel at how they all fit together, and learn a ton about science and engineering along the way.
 It’s a great activity for the kids!